cuppett/aws-cloudformation-operator/README.md

     ...
 ```

-The operator will usually use the IAM role of the EC2 instance it's running on, so you have to add those permissions to that role.
-If you're using [Kube2IAM](https://github.com/jtblin/kube2iam) or similar and give your Pod a dedicated IAM role then you have to add the permissions to that role.
+The operator will usually use the IAM role of the EC2 instance it's running on, so you have to add those permissions to
+that role.
+If you're using [EKS OIDC](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) or similar
+method and give your Pod a dedicated IAM role then you have to add the permissions to that role.

 Once running the operator should print some output but shouldn't actually do anything at this point.
 Leave it running, keep watching its logs and continue with the steps below.

 # Demo